inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

    ~~~~~~~~

    When the transmission line is busy, messages received from the upper
-   layer needs to be queued.
+   layer need to be queued.

    In routers, MAC relies on an external queue module (see
    :ned:`PacketQueue`), and requests packets from this external queue